jamesmccann-zz/jamesmccann.github.io/_posts/2014-11-27-bundling-npm-modules-through-webpack-and-rails-asset-pipeline.markdown

 ```

 In the new javascripts directory add a file called app.jsx (I've used
-the React "Hello World" example).
+the React "Hello World" example):

 ```
 /** @jsx React.DOM */